aksalj/ffmpeg-android/README.md

 FFMPEG Build Script
 ===================

-Simple build script for ffmpeg with Android NDK.
+Simple build script for `ffmpeg` with `Android NDK`.

 Scripts:

-	config.sh To configure ffmpeg *Modify to suit your needs
+	config.sh: To configure ffmpeg, modify to suit your needs

-	build.sh To configure and build ffmpeg, the output in build/
+	build.sh: To configure and build ffmpeg, the output in build/

 FFMPEG Library: [http://ffmpeg.org/](http://ffmpeg.org/)